esovetkin/ledger-plots/README.md

 from transactions or using a separate price database.
 The conversion maybe done using the `-X` option in the ledger query syntax.

-Therefore, don't specify a query to convert all your transactions to a common currency when you call ledger-plots.
-In case multiple transactions are present ledger-plots selects only transactions with the most frequent currency.
+In case multiple transactions are present ledger-plot will generate several plots together for each of the currency, ordered by the currency name.

 You can specify extra options which are passed to ledger with the `--ledger-options` argument.
 For instance, this argument is useful to